 Good advice for all of us.

-Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology in the Claremont Lincoln University Consortium.
+Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology.
 She is the author of Grounding Human Rights in a Pluralist World (Georgetown University Press, 2011) and is working on a second book manuscript on Asian American Christian Ethics.
 Read more about her work on her website.